 When you think of a design rule you can think of complex mathematical formulas and functions that take in Parameters, Constants and GIS Information and output geometries and things a human can look at an analyze.

 Self-explanatory and rather simplistic for now.
 You can export the options you have set up and analyzed from here.
 This will make it easy to take the optioneered alignments away and have a look at them in Software that is already in your established workflow.

-Basemaps, Elevation maps GIS Layers and all the bells and whistles that one can thing of when one things of geographic information.
+Basemaps, Elevation maps GIS Layers and all the bells and whistles that one can think of when one thinks of geographic information.

 The base building block of Optioneer.
 It is an individual result of optimization run that carries all route parameters and metrics as well as any relevant metadata.

 When not looking and spaghetti on the map, you can be looking at it in a tabular form.
 Makes it easier to quickly spot best options and filter what you want to see on the map.

 Pages are something that guides the user journey.
 We have 7 of them (listed just below) and each of them should simplify the immense complexity that goes into successfully producing alignments for linear infrastucture.